Cabinet Office: Forget about Verify – look at our 3,000 designers (and 56 meetups)

 "Design" or "designers" get mentioned 28 times in the evidence.
 While "Verify", the identity cornerstone of these services, is mentioned just once.

 "Establishing a User-Centred Design Community, which now has over 3,000 designers, user researchers and content designers working on services across government, GDS has trained over 1,000 people in user-centred design since 2016 in over 50 sessions; created a design leadership network and recruited 12 heads of design to lead key delivery departments; and has run 56 meetups around user-centred design attended by up to 150 civil servants from multiple departments," we learn.

-Earlier this week the government declined to make further taxpayer investments in Verify, throwing it over to the public sector.
+Earlier this week the government declined to make further taxpayer investments in Verify, throwing it over to the private sector.